 Amazon impose initial limits on several of its resources in order to

-discourage inappropriate consumption.
-Although each AWS account has several
+discourage inappropriate consumption and catch errors.
+Although each AWS

-default resource limitations, you can request an increase or removal of
+account has several default resource limitations, you can request an increase

 Amazon periodically lowers pricing.
 There's no API for that so when it